Welcome to our Reception Webpage!

 The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children’s capacity to learn, form relationships and thrive.

-The prime areas are strengthened and applied through 4 specific areas:
+The Prime Areas are strengthened and applied through 4 specific areas:

-- Mathematics
+- mathematics

 Parent- School Relationships